on all orders over $99*

-Hopefully, with this article, you can choose which one works best for your needs and what will showcase your unique sense of style more.
+Using the information in this article, you can choose which one works best for your needs and which option will best represent your unique style.

-Stainless steel is a popular choice for jewelry, cutlery, and even surgical equipment due to its ability to offer a better reflection of light after being polished.
-This gives it a higher level of sheen that can appeal to those who like to add a little bling to their outfits or their dining table.
+Stainless steel is a popular choice for jewellery, cutlery, and even surgical equipment.
+This is due to its ability to offer a better reflection of light after being polished.
+This gives stainless steel a higher level of sheen that can appeal to those who like to add a little bling to their outfits or their dining table.

-Stainless steel is composed of different metal alloys that have different chemical compositions as well.
-There are almost around 150 varieties of this metal but the most common is the combination of chromium and steel.
+Stainless steel is composed of a variety of metal alloys that have different chemical compositions.
+There are approximately 150 variations of this metal with the most common being the combination of chromium and steel.

-This particular combination offers the durability, strength, as well as functionality of steel while offering the low-maintenance and corrosion-resistance of chromium.
+This particular combination offers the durability, strength, and functionality of steel; while also offering the low maintenance and corrosion resistance of chromium.
 Other metals that can be used for stainless steel are nickel and titanium.

-Nevertheless, the numerous varieties of stainless steel mean that the one used for a particular product like your jewelry is different from the one used for food equipment like cutlery.
+Nevertheless, there are numerous varieties of stainless steel.
+This means that the metal used for a particular product, like your stainless steel earrings, is different from the one used for food equipment like cutlery.

-Another reason for its popularity is the variety of options that can be done with it.
-It can be used to mimic the appearance of chrome or pewter.
-It’s also stronger and more durable, perfect for everyday use as it also offers incredible scratch-resistance.
+The versatility of stainless steel has contributed to its popularity over the years.
+Stainless steel can be used to mimic the appearance of chrome or pewter.
+It’s also stronger, more durable, and offers incredible scratch resistance.

-Check out the wide variety of stainless steel jewellery we offer by Italgem Steel.
+Check out our selection of stainless steel jewellery we offer by Italgem Steel and Steelx.

-Silver is not just a metal but it’s also considered an element, with the chemical symbol of Ag.
+Silver is not just a metal.
+It’s also considered an element, with the chemical symbol of Ag.

 Sterling silver, in particular, is composed of 92.5% pure silver and 7.5% copper alloy.
 They often alloy other metals – like copper, zinc, and platinum – with pure silver as the latter is too soft to use for anything durable or functional.

-Jewelry and other items made of sterling silver often have 925 stamped on them to indicate their composition as sterling silver.
-It is often a popular choice for jewelry due to its receptive properties and the soft luster it offers.
+Jewellery, such as sterling silver earrings or sterling silver necklaces, often have .925 stamped on them to indicate their composition as sterling silver.
+It is often a popular choice for jewellery due to its receptive properties and the soft lustre it offers.

-Aside from jewelry, however, it’s also used for items like cutlery and even musical instruments wherein some manufacturers choose sterling silver over brass for instruments like the saxophone.
+Aside from jewellery, however, it’s also used for items like cutlery and even musical instruments wherein some manufacturers choose sterling silver over brass for instruments like the saxophone.

-Check out a wide variety of sterling silver jewellery we offer at Bogart's.
+Check out the wide variety of sterling silver jewellery we offer at Bogart's.

 Stainless Steel vs Sterling Silver

-Although both stainless steel and sterling silver are alloy metals, meaning that they’re a combination of several other metals, not just one, they still have differences that can affect your decision when deciding which one is better for your needs.
+Stainless steel and sterling silver are alloy metals.
+This means that they’re a combination of several other metals. they still have differences that can affect your decision when deciding which one is better for your needs.

 With that said, in terms of durability and longer lifespan, stainless steel has more to offer as its combination of several different metals enables it to withstand the constant wear and tear of everyday use.

-Moreover, the adding of different metals also enables it to be corrosion and scratch-resistant, allowing you to use it for different uses and wear it on a daily basis with no worries about its appearance.
+Moreover, the addition of different metals enables stainless steel to be corrosion and scratch-resistant.
+The durability of stainless steel allows you to wear it daily with no worries about its appearance.

-Additionally, sterling silver is more lightweight compared to stainless steel and since it’s a precious metal, it holds more value compared to stainless steel.
+Additionally, sterling silver is more lightweight compared to stainless steel.
+Since it’s a precious metal, sterling silver holds more value compared to stainless steel.

 To summarize, stainless steel offers enhanced durability and a longer lifespan than sterling silver due to its inherent corrosion and scratch-resistance.
-This makes it better for everyday use, especially for jewelry.
+This makes it better for everyday use, especially for jewellery.